 Smart Controls, App Experience and Energy Management

 The smart side of the Pulsar Max is a big part of its appeal.
-Users can manage and control charging sessions remotely via the user friendly myWallbox app, which relies on wi fi connectivity or Bluetooth for access to smart features.
+Users can manage and control charging sessions remotely via the user-friendly myWallbox app, which relies on Wi-Fi or Bluetooth connectivity for access to smart features.
 This allows you to set charging schedules and use energy tools to manage charging around your routine and tariff.
 Voice control integration with Amazon Alexa and Google Assistant enables you to start, stop, or schedule charging sessions using simple voice commands, adding hands-free convenience.
-However, some users have reported software issues, including problems with updates and wi fi connectivity, which can impact the reliability of these smart features.
-A reliable connection is essential for enabling these smart charging features.
+These smart features depend on a stable connection, so decent Wi-Fi coverage at the charger’s location is essential.

 Using the Wallbox App and myWallbox App